valievav/fast_api_books/README.md

 4. **Pydantic** - data validation for API calls (input & output)
 5. **Alembic** - for db migrations
 6. **PostgreSQL** - db to persist data
-7. **Redis** - caching db, to minimize number of main db calls
+7. **Redis** - caching in-memory db, to check jti token blocklist and as a celery tasks broker (queues) and background (task results)
-8. **Celery & Flower** - for background tasks - Flower UI http://localhost:5555/
+8. **Celery & Flower** - for background tasks like send_email_task - Flower UI http://localhost:5555/

 ___